vuex-orm/vuex-orm/README.md

 Vuex ORM lets you create "normalized" data schema within Vuex Store and provide fluent API to get, search and update Store state.

+## Documentation

+You can check out the full documentation for Vuex ORM at https://revolver-app.gitbooks.io/vuex-orm.

 ## Usage

 ### Create Your Models